gabriel sayegh at 646-335-2264 or Tony Newman at 646-335-5384

-New York’s Drug Law Reform Act of 2004 (DLRA) lowered some drug sentences but it fell far short of allowing most people serving under the more punitive sentences to apply for shorter terms.
-The reforms also did not increase the power of judges to place addicts into treatment programs.
-While advocates and family members are encouraged by the modest reforms, they maintain that the recent reforms have no impact on the majority of people behind bars.
-Most people behind bars on Rockefeller drug law violations are charged with nonviolent lower-level or class-B felonies.
+New York’s Drug Law Reform Act of 2004 (DLRA) lowered some drug sentences but it fell far short of allowing most people serving under the more punitive sentences to apply for shorter terms, and it did nothing to increase the power of judges to place addicts into treatment programs.
+While advocates and family members are encouraged by these modest reforms, it is clear that the recent reforms have had a negligible impact on the majority of people behind bars.
+Most people behind bars on Rockefeller charges are charged with nonviolent lower-level or class-B felonies.

 “Given the extraordinary racism associated with these laws, it’s unbelievable they’ve been around for 34 years,” said Gabriel Sayegh, project director at Drug Policy Alliance.
 “We hope that this powerful song will inspire the thousands who attended the 2003 Lockdown, USA rally – and all outraged New Yorkers – to pick up the phone and step into the streets to put heat on Governor Spitzer and State Senator Joe Bruno – to make them keep their word and reform these inhumane laws.”